liedekef/events-made-easy/readme.txt

 4. Recurrence editing of an event

 == Changelog ==
+= 3.0.61  (2026//) =
+* Improve event and booking list loading time by optimizing sql a bit
+* Fix frontend submit form fields with third param

 = 3.0.60  (2026/04/06) =
 * wp_cache delete fixes, better for caching plugins
 * fix empty strings as value for answers and show tag in bookings/events/locations/... ajax lists